Archbishop Robert J. Carlson

 - Resurrection Fax Number: 314.352.0097

 - If a purchaser defaults in payment the Cemetery may cancel the contract and all unused Rights of Sepulture are forfeited.
 Any funds paid towards unused Rights of Sepulture and Endowment are subject to a maximum charge of $300.00, plus any other costs incurred by the Cemetery.
 Any funds remaining shall be refunded upon request.

 - Graves may be opened for double burials when conditions permit.

-- There may be a maximum of three standard urns no larger than 10" x 10" x 10" buried in one grave.
+- There may be a maximum of two standard urns no larger than 10" x 10" x 10" buried in one grave.

 - When cremated remains are interred in an urn vault, this shall constitute a full body burial.
 Thus there may be a maximum of two urn vault burials in a single grave.

 - Urn vaults will be interred in the center of the grave.

 - Urn vaults are not permitted for interment in a lawn crypt, crypt or niche.